utunga/thankful/doc/theory.md

 ##  Key elements

 We imagine a directed, weighted graph with:

-A set of  - N
+- A set of  - *N*
-A set ofreserves - R
+- A set ofreserves - *R*
-A set ofNodes
- acknowledgements - A
+- A set of acknowledgements - *A*
-A set of identities - I
+- A set of identities - *I*

 A node has one or more identities
-Acknowlegement are edges between /identities
+Acknowlegement are edges between identities
-Reserves are 'at'
+Reserves are 'at' nodes.

-## AcknowledgemenNodes
+## Acknowledgement
-ts

 An "acknowledgement" is strictly speaking an edge between two identities, though the identities can be thought of as just like labels or names on the .

-An acknowledgement has:Nodes
+An acknowledgement has:

 - *ig*: the giver (an identity)
 - *ir*: the receiver (an identity)